LordUbuntu/tidbits/README.md

 * Programming experiments.
 * And more.

 This repository acts like a doodle page of programming.
-For programs that aren't big enough for their own repository or that I haven't figured out a better place for yet.
+A crucible to develop and test ideas that might not yet deserve their own repository.
+A place for programs that aren't big enough for their own repository or that I haven't figured out a better place for yet.
 This repository is not a complete collection of all the code I've ever written, but it is a great opportunity to see what I've done and peer into my mind.
 Please, have a browse and enjoy!

 ## Notes